zhaoshuoxp/PySeq/README.md

 ## translation.py

-This scirpt translates nucleatide sequences to amino acid sequence by 3-frame translation.
+This script translates nucleotide sequences to amino acid sequence by 3-frames translation.

 #### Usage

-As ATGC.py, translation.py can be run with stdin mode:
+As ATGC.py, translation.py can be run with raw input mode:

 ```shel
 ./translation.py